kots727/slugbotics.github.io/content/join.md

 role also works closely with the Electronics role, helping to implement the logic which connects the different devices onboard.

-On the Systems subteam, you'll learn a broad set of skills relating to computer systems and programming, and apply them to create better systems for the ROV.
+On the Systems sub-team, you'll learn a broad set of skills relating to computer systems and programming, and apply them to create better systems for the ROV.
 You'll also learn the basics of robotics systems, including basics of topics such as Computer Vision (not offered as an undergraduate course at UCSC).

-We recommend the Systems subteam to those who are interested in learning how to apply their programming skills to robotics using UNIX, OpenCV, and Qt.
+We recommend the Systems sub-team to those who are interested in learning how to apply their programming skills to robotics using UNIX, OpenCV, and Qt.
 You'll also learn embedded programming skills, including working with Arduino and microcontrollers, for integrating software into robotics projects.